ChickenGutMicrobiome/ChickenGutMicrobiome/README.md

 **Citation**

-If you use any of these data or code, please cite the associated manuscript:
+If you use any of these data or code, please cite the associated as follow:

-Wang M., Ye X., Hsu C.-Y., Fugate H., Zhang X., Acharya Adhikari P., Fan P., Elliott K., Macklin K., and Zhang L.
+Wang, M., Ye, X., Hsu, C. Y., Fugate, H., Zhang, X., Adhikari, P. A., ... & Zhang, L. (2026).
 Application of culturomics to explore the cultivable microbiota and enable targeted bacterial isolation from the ceca of broiler chickens.
-Unpublished work, 2025.
+Poultry Science, 106527.